-Allpix Squared is a free and open-source simulation framework for silicon tracker and vertex detectors written in modern C++.
+Allpix Squared is a free and open-source simulation framework for silicon tracker and vertex detectors, written in modern C++.
 Its goal is to facilitate in-depth studies of silicon-based particle and radiation detectors widely used in high-energy physics.
-It uses the Geant4 software to simulate the passage of particles through the detector material and them simulates the drift and diffusion processes of charge carriers in the silicon material, and the amplification and discrimination on the attached front-end electronics.
+It uses the Geant4 software package to simulate the passage of particles through the detector material, followed by the simulation of the drift and diffusion processes of charge carriers in the silicon, and finally amplification and discrimination on the attached front-end electronics.

 Allpix Squared is designed as a modular framework, allowing for both an easy starting point for beginners and possible extension to complex and specialized detector simulations.
-A modular setup also allows to separate the core of the framework from the implementation of the algorithms in the modules, leading to a framework which is both easier to understand and to maintain.
-This architecture and the physics event based nature of the simulation would allow for parallelization on event level, where completely independent events are simulated in different threads in parallel.
+A modular setup also allows separation of the core of the framework from the implementation of the algorithms in modules, leading to a framework which is both easier to understand and to maintain.
+This architecture and the physics event-based nature of the simulation would allow for parallelization on an event level, where completely independent events are simulated in different threads in parallel.

 This project requires good knowledge of modern C++ (11/14), experience with multi-threading in C++11 is an advantage.

 Undertaking this project will improve the understanding of processes in modern radiation detectors and the Monte Carlo simulation approach widely used in particle physics.